BSzcz22/Brendan-Szczepkowski-and-Seth-Roth-R3---Genetic-Sequences/reflection.md

 ### Understanding (CiE)

-The skills this project focused on were:
+The skills this project focused on were: I used functions, arrays, loops, and variables in this project.

 My project exhibits